A local automaton for the 2D toric code: The toric code automaton

 In addition, we verify through a brute-force computer search that $\cT_1^{h/v}$ or $\cM_1^{h/v}$ acting on a syndrome configuration with nontrivial syndromes in $\Sigma_1$ will also output a syndrome configuration with nontrivial syndromes in $\Sigma_1$, with their action corresponding to the respective action of $\cT_0^{h/v}$ and $\cM_0^{h/v}$.
 This proves the base case. \end{proof}

-\hi{In addition, the first half of the $\EC_n$ gadget self-similarly reproduces the behavior of the $R_0'$ gadget albeit at a proportionally larger scale (for the latter, see the discussion following Def.~}\ref{def:R0}). \hi{This means that $\EC_n$ does not simply bring the syndromes to the locations in $\Sigma_n$, but also, for small enough deviations of the input syndrome configuration from $\Sigma_n$, will bring the configuration to the closest coarse-grained one. }
+In addition, the first half of the $\EC_n$ gadget self-similarly reproduces the behavior of the $R_0'$ gadget albeit at a proportionally larger scale (\hi{for the definition and discussion of $R_0'$}, see the discussion following Def.~\ref{def:R0}).
+This means that $\EC_n$ does not simply bring the syndromes to the locations in $\Sigma_n$, but also, for small enough deviations of the input syndrome configuration from $\Sigma_n$, will bring the configuration to the closest coarse-grained one.